 One of the biggest surprises for women who are pregnant with twins and multiples is the sudden change in appetite and the intense hunger pangs that result from it.
 The amount of nutrition that the babies draw from the mother to support their intensive developmental cycles can cause the mother-to-be to feel hungry throughout the day.
 Supporting your diet with healthy foods and consuming them in good quantities is essential, but it is important to ensure you don’t overeat.

 Furthermore, the expansion of the uterus with the babies growing and making space for themselves can affect the stomach as well, leading to increased instances of heartburn and acidity.
 Combined with constipation, this can be absolutely irritating for a pregnant lady.
 Keeping an optimum fluid intake throughout the day and including fibrous fruits and food items can keep this in check.

 Pregnancy Care Tips

 - Stress and anxiety are the enemies of the little ones growing inside you.
-It is natural and biological for you to feel like that since the hormone levels are all over the place as a result of these changes.
+It is natural and biological for you to feel like that since your hormone levels are all over the place as a result of these changes.
 Take any measures, be it meditation, exercise, listening to music, and so on, in an effort to keep yourself calm and relaxed.

 What You Need to Shop For

 Observing twins at 6 weeks on the ultrasound scan is what makes most couples feel like parents for the first time.
-Those tiny pea pods that are barely a centimetre in size will grow up to be full-formed babies within no time.
+Those tiny pea pods that are barely a centimetre in size will grow to be full-formed babies within no time.
 Their development and safety can be ensured by everyone, once the mother finds herself in a calm and safe place, supported by a healthy diet and the love from her family.

 Previous Week: Twin Pregnancy Week 5